-- Annex 1: Reporting National climate change adaptation planning and strategies. - Annex 2: Reporting roles.
+- Annex 1: Reporting under Article 19 of the Governance Regulation (National climate change adaptation planning and strategies) - Annex 2: Reporting roles

 1.2.
 Legal background

 According to Article 17(1) of the Regulation (EU) 2018/1999 (Governance Regulation), by 15 March 2023, and every two years thereafter, each Member State shall report to the Commission on the status of implementation of its integrated national energy and climate plan (NECP) by means of an integrated national energy and climate progress report (NECPR) covering all five dimensions of the Energy Union.